 Over the course of that week, over 150 people searched for Polly, as well as nine search dogs.
 At one point a dog alerted to a tree that was downed, and searchers believe she may have stopped to rest there for a moment.
 They didn’t pick up on her scent at any other location.

 Not so much as a trace was found of Polly…

-According to her day to day routine, not much out of the ordinary happened on the day Polly went missing.
+According to Polly’s day-to-day routine, not much out of the ordinary happened on the day she went missing.
 The only thing unusual was that she decided against going to the volunteer job she went to every day, passing out meals to the elderly.
 The day before that, however, it was reported that she made several phone calls using the work phone.
 She’d never used the phones in the 4 years that she had been volunteering, law enforcement was unable to trace the phone calls so we don’t know if they were in any way connected to her disappearance.

-Her pastor did advise that she had been struggling with a bout of depression after her mother had passed away earlier in the year, but it was suspected that she was remotely suicidal.
+Her pastor did advise that she had been struggling with depression after her mother had passed away earlier in the year.
 She’d also been prescribed Valium in 1979 as a muscle relaxant but had stopped taking them before 1981.
-Yet, her husbands bottle of Valium was discovered to be missing after she disappeared, but it’s never been determined that she was the one who took them.
+Yet, her husband’s bottle of Valium was discovered to be missing after she disappeared.
+However, it’s never been determined that Polly was the one who took them.
 Her pastor also mentioned that he thought Polly may have been having an affair with another man at the time.
-This has also never been substantiated.
+This has never been substantiated.

 Probably one of the most intriguing things about this disappearance is that in April 1982, a check was written to Polly Melton and cashed in Birmingham, Alabama.
-Googling her name actually leads to the obituary of a man who passed away in 2013 who lived in Birmingham.
-It also listed that he was preceded in death by two sisters.
-One of which had the name, Thelma Pauline Melton…Strange coincidence??… or maybe, just maybe it really was Polly.
+Investigations into the check were a dead end.